 – A California appellate court ruled that delinquency on a loan was not the type of “personal information” protected by the BNL.
 Jacks v.
 Crawford Inv.
 Co., No. E052650, slip op.
 (Cal.
 App.
 4th, May 24, 2012).

 For more than 40 years, business litigation attorney James G. Schwartz has advocated for the interests and rights of Bay Area businesses and business owners in litigation and transactional matters.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation to see how we can assist you.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation to see how we can assist you.

 More Blog Posts: